 More alarming were the reports of engine fires.
 In October 1983, two Fieros caught fire during test drives at the GM proving grounds — one in front of Hulki Aldikacti himself.
 By the end of 1985, GM had received 112 reports of engine fires, mostly in 1984 models.
 The problem was typically a side effect of the oil leakage, which allowed oil to drip onto the hot exhaust manifold, although a faulty radiator hose spraying coolant onto the exhaust pipes caused one of the test track fires.
 A broken connecting rod could also start a fire among the other havoc it wreaked.

 A redesign of the Fiero’s engine bay largely mitigated the problem for subsequent model years, but GM was reluctant to order a recall, which they knew would bring a great deal of negative publicity.
-According to Joseph White and Paul Ingrassia, Pontiac generally treated engine fires as warranty repairs, requiring customers to sign nondisclosure agreements to receive compensation.
+Writers Joseph White and Paul Ingrassia allege Pontiac instead treated engine fires as warranty repairs and required customers to sign nondisclosure agreements to receive compensation.
 The number of reported fires continued to mount and by the summer of 1986, the NHTSA began an investigation.
 GM tried to minimize the concerns and shift blame to owners, but the NHTSA eventually forced Pontiac to recall all 1984s to modify the engine bay.
 Apparently hoping to make the announcement as quietly as possible, GM issued the recall notice on the evening before Thanksgiving 1987.

 THE 1988 PONTIAC FIERO: LAST HURRAH